ghector14/api-website/README.md

 # api-website
-Simple api that fetches weather in any city.
+Simple api that fetches weather in any city!